mandeponium/UpDog-Credit-Union/README.md

 Kitboga's UpDog Credit Union

-Copied as closely as possible to the fake bank that Kitboga made on May 13.
+Copied as closely as possible to the fake bank that Kitboga made on his livestream on May 13, 2018.